Budget-Friendly Christmas Gifts for Your Last Minute Shopping

 PHOTO FROM PAPEMELROTI FACEBOOK PAGE

 Their products range from bag tags to notebooks to jewelries, so it’s like a one-stop shop.
 You’ll definitely find something for everyone.
-There’s also something therapeutic about their stores.
-It’s like a magnetic field to me, really.
-HAHA.
+There’s also something therapeutic about their stores so it lessens the stress that comes with Christmas shopping. 🙂

 Who refuses food as a Christmas gift?
-Who refuses food, period?
+Who refuses food on any occasion?!
 In every season of celebration, we Filipinos are known for cooking up feasts.
 If you have hidden talents in cooking, why not show it this Christmas season?
 You can also bake pastries if that’s your thing!
 It’d make the perfect dessert after your a lá buffet lunch or dinner.

 If you have no skills whatsoever in the kitchen (like me) but you like supporting small local businesses (like me), you can just order from these local online stores!
 You’ll be gifting your loved ones with a sweet treat and supporting small local businesses.
 It’s a win-win!